dwinston/mongo-novice-materials/index.md

 today.

-MongoDB trades off the strictness of SQL for a degree of simplicity and flexibility often desirable for scientists who are often not certain about the best schema design for new/changing data sets.
+MongoDB trades off the strictness of SQL for a degree of simplicity and flexibility desirable for scientists who are often not certain about the best schema design for new/changing data sets.
 Whereas SQL lends itself well to enforcing a schema and thus ensuring data validation at the database level, a system like MongoDB does not require setting/migrating schemas to get started